devjunhong/devjunhong.github.io/_posts/2020-05-11-module_2_how_to_design_data.md

           "square"
           "wide")))
 ```
 When we have more than 2 cases, then we can use the 'Cond' operator.
-The first one is simplified version of cond operator.
-Observing the simple one makes sense then the real example.
-[1] and [2] are the same function but with cond operator and if statement respectively.
+The first one is a simplified version of the cond operator.
+Observing the simple one makes sense to the real example.
+[1] and [2] are the same function but with the cond operator and if statement respectively.
 In the cond expression, each question must produce boolean value.

 ### Data definition